 If you have an existing sitter that you work with, it’s time for a conversation.
 Approach the subject in a positive way.
 Let your sitter know that you want to put an agreement in place for her and your family’s protection.
 You never know when an accident could happen, and being prepared will help tremendously.

 Most of the information you’ll want to include in the babysitter agreement form are things you already have worked out, such as hourly rate, daily schedule, contact information, etc. But have you written out an actual job description?
 Having this on hand resets expectations for your sitter (and will likely help her down the road when she’s looking for other jobs).
 Make your sitter feel comfortable by going over each part of the contract with her and ensuring she understands and agrees with each.
 This is the perfect opportunity to review how things are going and any changes that need to be made.
 For example, are you compensating your sitter fairly?

-If you’re on the search for a new sitter, you’ll want to be upfront about agreeing on a contract once you’ve sealed the deal.
-Make sure the people you’re interviewing are okay with having a child care agreement in place.
+If you’re on the search to hire a new sitter, you’ll want to be upfront about agreeing on a contract once you’ve sealed the deal.
+Make sure the babysitter or nanny you’re interviewing is okay with you having a child care agreement in place.
 Be prepared by having a template or sample contract for them to review.
 Filling it out with as much of the information below as possible will help the potential sitter understand your expectations and details of the job.
 Include a job description to make sure you’re both on the same page.

-While this isn’t an all-inclusive list, and each contract may differ depending on the circumstances, here are a few things that should exist in every babysitting contract:
+While this isn’t an all-inclusive list, and each contract may differ depending on the circumstances, here are a few things that should exist in every child care contract: